latent-to/developer-docs/docs/learn/emissions.md

 - **TAO is injected** into the subnet's **TAO reserve** — the amount for each subnet is determined by the emission distribution formula (see below)
 - **Alpha is injected** into the subnet's **alpha reserve** — proportional to TAO injection to maintain price stability
-- **Alpha is allocated** to _alpha outstanding_ — set aside to be extracted by participants (miners, validators, stakers, subnet owner)
+- **Alpha is allocated** to _alpha outstanding_ — set aside to be distributed by participants (miners, validators, stakers, subnet owner)

-#### How TAO is Distributed Across Subnets
+#### Distribution across Subnets

 The distribution of TAO emissions across subnets is currently transitioning from a **price-based model** to a **flow-based model**:

 **Price-Based Model (Legacy, being phased out by December 2025)**
-- Emissions proportional to subnet token price
+- Emissions proportional to a smoothed subnet token price (See: [Subnet Price Smoothing](../learn/ema#subnet-price-smoothing))
-- Rewards expensive tokens regardless of actual usage
 - Can incentivize price manipulation
+- Creates 'price inertia' effects, where if a subnet builds up liquidity at a given price it is hard for the price to change.
+As a result, subnets that currently have a high ALPHA price got a lot of stake in the beginning, but even mass unstaking from those subnets would not, on the legacy model, cause their price and emissions to drop below that of newer subnets.

 **Flow-Based Model (New, fully active by December 2025)**
 - Emissions based on net TAO inflows from staking/unstaking activity